nickagee/dc_airbnb_med/README.md

 There are two notebooks that will walk you through my analysis of these questions, and all the data needed is in the `data/` folder.

-There is an additional haler `.py` file that will clean some of the data that is obtained from other sources.
+There is an additional helper `.py` file that will clean some of the data that is obtained from other sources.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here]().
+The main findings of the code can be found at the post available [here](https://njackson-gis.medium.com/finding-the-best-neighborhood-for-an-airbnb-property-45fce69ac011).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>